jettro/semi-website/_guides/weaviate/current/getting_started.md

     "City"
   ],
   "cardinality": "atMostOne",
-  "description": "In which city this zoo is located", "name": "inCity",
+  "description": "In which city this company is located", "name": "inCity",
   "keywords": []
 }'